kubernetes-sigs/kueue/docs/concepts/README.md

 ### Queueing

-The time between a workload is created until it is admitted by a ClusterQueue.
+The time between a Workload is created until it is admitted by a ClusterQueue.
-Typically, the workload will compete with other workloads for available quota based on the fair sharing rules of the ClusterQueue.
+Typically, the Workload will compete with other Workloads for available quota based on the fair sharing rules of the ClusterQueue.